 class Hash # Like Hash#store but only stores if the key isn't already # in the hash.
 Returns true if inserted, otherwise false. # def insert(name, value) if key?(name) false else store(name,value) true end end end

-Updated by atlas (Atlas Prime) about 6 years ago
+Updated by atlas (Atlas Prime) over 6 years ago

 The name "insert" seems good to me because it implies a new entry and unable to change an old entry.
 But key-value pair must be thought of as an entry too for it to make sense (I guess I get that notion from Java http://docs.oracle.com/javase/7/docs/api/java/util/Map.Entry.html).